-The Kermandie Substation is zoned Utilities.
-The Scenic Protection Code has not been applied to the site; nor has a SAP.
+Railton Substation is zoned Utilities under the draft LPS, which is supported.
+Neither the Scenic Protection Code nor has a SAP been applied to the site which is supported by TasNetworks.
 The ETIPC has been applied correctly.
-This is consistent with TasNetworks Policy Position.
-Notwithstanding this, as shown in the following figure, the Priority Vegetation layer has been applied across the whole site, including areas that are developed and cleared of native vegetation.
-As such, TasNetworks requests that this overlay been removed from the site where there is no vegetation and the site is developed.
-This request is consistent with how other LPSs have applied the overlay.
+Notwithstanding this, as shown in the following figure, the Priority Vegetation layer has been applied across a portion of the site, including areas that are developed and cleared of native vegetation.
+As such, TasNetworks requests that this overlay be removed from these areas where there is no vegetation.
+This request is consistent with how other LPSs have applied this overlay.